FuelLabs/fuels-ts/apps/docs/src/guide/errors/error-codes.md

 # Error Codes

-Here are a list of the expected error code's that can be thrown by the SDK.
+Here is a list of the expected error codes the SDK can throw.
 These error codes are used to help understand the error that has been thrown with potential remedies.

 Error Codes | Description
 --- | ---